 While this guide is by no means definitive, we’ve researched multiple sources for the most up-to-date appraisal of the do’s and dont’s of airline travel for the stogie lover.
+Ultimately we’d hope to give a bit more clarity to the question of can you take cigars on a plane?
 First, the good news:

 Cigar Cutters – Can I bring my cigar cutter on a plane?
 The answer is yes!
 The majority of cigar cutters will make it through airport security.
 The TSA specifically permits scissors with blades shorter than four inches, so scissor-style cutters are almost guaranteed to make it, even as a carry-on.
-I’ve flown three times in the last year and each time nobody blinked an eye at the Xikar MTX Scissors attached to my key chain.
+I’ve flown three times in the last year and each time nobody blinked an eye at the Cuban Crafters Twist Punch Cigar Cutter attached to my key chain.

 A punch cutter or V-cutter is also a safe bet, as it doesn’t fall under any of the ‘sharp objects’ categories prohibited by the TSA.
 The only style of cutter that might cause a red flag is a guillotine-style.
 Because it’s the most common, most security personnel will recognize it for what it is.
 Overzealous TSA employees may confiscate guillotine cutters as violating the ‘razor-type blades’ restriction, though even those are permitted in checked luggage, which would be your best bet with this type of cutter.

-Some Lighters – Before we tell you what will probably fly, let’s just say that enforcement of lighter rules is notoriously arbitrary at the airport.
-As of August 4, 2007 you can take a Bic-style lighter on the plane — just remember they have to be carry-on if they have fuel in them.
+Some Lighters – Before we tell you what will probably fly, let’s just say that enforcement and question of whether or not you can take a lighter on a plane is notoriously arbitrary at the airport.
+As of August 4 2007, you can take a Bic-style lighter on the plane — just remember they have to be carry-on if they have fuel in them.
 But we’re cigar smokers, what about our lighters?
 If it’s a non-torch, then technically the same rules that apply to ‘common lighters’ apply to yours.
 If it is, as most cigar lighters are, a “torch lighter”… well…

 Torch Lighters – Cigar lighters with torch flames are very specifically banned.
 The only way you’re getting it on the plane is if they miss it during screening.
 But remember, bringing a banned travel item to the security line is illegal and punishable by law, even if you do it by accident.
 Unless you want to donate your torch lighter to a TSA employee, leave it at home.